 Quick Start

-Send your first webhook in 5 minutes.
-This guide will walk you through creating an application, defining an event type, and sending a test webhook.
+This guide will walk you through sending your first webhook in 5 minutes.
+You'll create an application, define an event type, and deliver your first webhook to a test endpoint.

 Prerequisites: You'll need a Hook Mesh account.
 Sign up for free at app.hookmesh.com.